Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/PopupEntry.md

 summary:  PopupEntry control guide
 ---

-# Popup Entry
+# PopupEntry

-[PopupEntry](xref:Tizen.Wearable.CircularUI.Forms.PopupEntry) is a [Entry](https://developer.xamarin.com/api/type/Xamarin.Forms.Entry/) that allows you to enter text with the IME when you click the entry.
+[PopupEntry](xref:Tizen.Wearable.CircularUI.Forms.PopupEntry) is a control that allows you to enter text with the IME when you click on [Entry](https://developer.xamarin.com/api/type/Xamarin.Forms.Entry/).

 # Overview

-This control has exactly the same usage as the `Entry`.
+`PopupEntry` control has exactly the same usage as the `Entry`.
-However, in the case of a regular `Entry` in a circular screen, the input text may not be displayed correctly due to the IME at the time of input.
+However, in the case of a regular `Entry` in a circular screen, the input text gets hidden behind the IME at the time of input.
-Therefore, the `PopupEntry` allows to input on a pop-up which the written text is completely visible.
+The `PopupEntry` allows the input to be on a pop up, hence the written text is visible.

-Below image is a screen that has the normal `Entry` and a screen with IME after click the `Entry`.
+The following images shows a screen with a normal `Entry` and a screen with the text on the IME when you click on `Entry`.

 ![Normal Entry](data/entry.png)
 ![Normal Entry with IME](data/entry_with_IME.png)